-The brief streaks of light from meteors, sometimes called "shooting stars," can occur at any time on any night.
-On a moonless night you might see a half dozen of these sporadic (random) meteors hourly.
+No matter what your level of interest in astronomy, everyone seems to enjoy the brief and sometimes dazzling streaks of light from meteors, sometimes called "shooting stars."
+These can occur at any time on any night.
+Most nights a half dozen sporadic (random) meteors appear hourly.

-However, several times a year Earth encounters a stream of debris left by a passing comet, and the result is a meteor shower.
-You'll notice the difference if you watch the sky for a half hour or so: not only do the number of meteors you'll see go up, but also the meteors seem to fly away from a common point in the sky (the shower's radiant).
+However, several times each year Earth encounters a stream of debris left by a passing comet, and the result is a meteor shower.
+You'll notice the difference if you watch the sky for a half hour or so: not only do the number of meteors you'll see go up, but also the meteors seem to fly away from a common point in the sky called the radiant.

 Meteor showers peak during the predawn hours on the dates listed below, though they're typically active a few nights before and after the peak date.
 Note that the rates are for ideal conditions: very dark skies free of moonlight or light pollution; most likely you'll see somewhat lower rates than those listed.
 Following the table are specific predictions for each shower's prospects during 2009.

 For the best possible viewing experience, find a dark location, make yourself comfortable in a reclining chair, and wear plenty of warm clothing.
 And for more information on watching and studying meteors, see Meteors: A Primer and the other articles in the Meteor section of our website.

 |Quadrantid*||Draco (NE)||Jan.
 4||100||2003 EH1|

 |Lyrid||Lyra (E)||Apr.
 22||10-20||Thatcher (1861 I)|

 |Delta Aquarid*||Aquarius (S)||July 29||20||96P/Machholz|